PREVAC/www.coronavirus-toolkit.com/docs/tools/t6_household_quarantine_area.md

 **No separate room(s)?**

-If the space is not available to prepare a separate room, separate the infected individual’s space as much as possible from any other communal space in a dwelling, and continue to practice frequent handwashing, disinfection, and isolation with the use of gloves and masks.
+If space is not available to prepare a separate room, separate the infected individual’s space as much as possible from any other communal space in a dwelling, and continue to practice frequent handwashing, disinfection, and isolation with the use of gloves and masks.
 Continue to follow CDC, WHO or your local health department’s recommended practices to prevent the spread of infection.

 [T4-Household Lockdown](/f1-preparing-for-coronavirus-lock-down.html#t4-household_lockdown)